 Now… more for the visual folks: These excellent illustrations perfectly depict a pictorial explanation of hugelkultur.

-Here’s a interesting video when Dan shows how he harvests his fall crops and puts his hugelkultur garden in order for the oncoming winter, (though he is in zone 9b in California).
-In this video, Dan is all action and no talk! ?
-Enjoy!
+In this interesting video Dan shows how he harvests his fall crops and puts his hugelkultur garden in order for the oncoming winter in zone 9b in California.

 Ready to Hugelkultur?